2020-2023

 9.4 Duplication of Agreement

-Within thirty (30) calendar days after ratification by both parties, the Board shall make available a clean copy of the Agreement.
-Sufficient copies of the Agreement shall be promptly reproduced as to make one (1) copy for each bargaining unit member, administrator, Board member, and twenty-five (25) additional copies.
-The cost of reproduction shall be borne by the Board.
+Within thirty (30) calendar days after ratification by both parties, the Board shall make available a clean copy of the Agreement and post the Agreement to the District website..

 9.5 Term of the Agreement

-Following ratification of this Agreement by the members of the Association and final approval by the Board, this Agreement shall be effective July 1, 2020 and shall continue in effect until June 30, 2023.
+Following ratification of this Agreement by the members of the Association and final approval by the Board, the Agreement shall be effective July 1, 2023 and shall continue in effect until June 30, 2027.

 Article 10: Bargaining Unit Member Compensation and Fringe Benefits